Pennsylvania State University, B.S.

 In addition to the traditional New Testament topics, Dr. Cara’s academic interests include relating the New Testament to Reformed Theology, creeds, hermeneutics, Second Temple Judaism documents, and narrative criticism.
 In addition to numerous book reviews and articles, he has written a commentary on 1 & 2 Thessalonians and a book critiquing the New Perspective on Paul.
 Currently, Dr. Cara is working on a commentary for the book of Hebrews in the Mentor Commentary series.
 Dr. Cara has several courses available on the RTS Mobile app, which can be listened to for free.

 As an ordained minister in the Associate Reformed Presbyterian Church, Dr. Cara has been very involved at both the presbytery and synod levels.
 He is a former vice-moderator of the denomination and for several years was the chairman of the denominational Inter-Church Relations Committee.
 He preaches regularly in the Charlotte area.

 - Hebrews: A Mentor Commentary.
-Ross-shire: Mentor, in progress.
+Ross-shire: Mentor, forthcoming.